UW-Upwelling-Project/nhw21-projects-upwelling/README.md

 I have been doing some pilot projects using the Optimal Interpolation SST dataset (2.5 deg grid).

 **A nearshore-offshore upwelling detection method** Simple and straight-forward to apply.
+Work with Howard Baek, Univ of WA.

 <img src="images/auto-detection1.png" width="60%"><img src="images/upwelling-seasonality.png" width="40%">

-**Image decomposition algorithms: PCA and hierarchical clustering**
+**Image decomposition algorithms: PCA and hierarchical clustering** Work with Jacob Zikan, Dartmouth College.

 ![](images/unnamed-chunk-9-1.png)